Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Qn** quality of calculation

 Q1 is fast but lowest, Q5 is slow but highest quality of calculation.
 The time needed to calculate depends on the processor speed.
 Slow and high quality means the algorithms takes more time to calculate exact results.
-Default is Q1.
-Quality can be changed anytime, e. g. to print specific object details with higher quality.
+Quality can be changed anytime between moves, e. g. to print specific object details with higher quality.
+Default is Q3

 **R** Reporting modes (this parameter will change often)
 * R0 no reporting, default.